 ISO20763 Pump Test

-The ISO20763 Pump test determines anti-wear characteristics of a fluid by running a Conestoga B1 vane pump at 1,440 rpm and 13.8 MPa (2000 psi) for 250 hr. with 70gal of fluid.
+The ISO20763 Pump test determines anti-wear characteristics of a fluid by running a Conestoga B1 vane pump at 1,440 rpm and 13.8 MPa (2000 psi) for 250 hr. with 70 liters of fluid.
 The inlet temperature is determined by the temperature at which the fluid has a viscosity of 13mm2/s (anhydrous fluids) or 30mm2/s (aqueous fluids).
 Performance is measured by measuring weight loss of the pump’s vanes and cam ring.

 DIN 51389-2 Vane Pump Wear Test

 SwRI conducts a Vane Pump Wear Test to determine the anti-wear properties of hydraulic fluids.
 The fluid is pumped by an electric-driven vane pump for 250 hours at an inlet temperature selected to maintain a kinematic viscosity of 13 mm2/sec.
 The pump components are weighed before and after the test.
 Weight loss determines the fluid performance.
+The ISO 20763 test procedure has absorbed this procedure and is now operationally the same.

 Eaton 35VQ25A Pump Test